 Dr. Rukmini Banerji, Pratham CEO

-In 2008, Dr. Banerji was the inaugural recipient of the Maulana Abul Kalam Shiksha Puraskar Award conferred by the Government of Bihar, India.
-Over the years, she has represented Pratham and the ASER Centre in various national and international forums and is a member of committees both in India and abroad.
-She writes frequently on education in India and enjoys creating books and stories for children.
+In 2008, Rukmini was awarded the Maulana Abul Kalam Shiksha Puraskar by the Government of Bihar, India.
+She was the first recipient of this award.
+Originally from Bihar, she is now based between New Delhi and Pune.
+Rukmini writes frequently on education in both Hindi and English dailies in India and enjoys writing books and stories for children.

 “Improving Literacy And Math Instruction At Scale In India’s Primary Schools: The Case of Pratham’s Read India Program,” co-authored with Madhav Chavan in Journal of Educational Change, Volume 17, Issue 4, 433-475.
 November 2016.
 View article.